How Can Non-Invasive EPAT Relieve Plantar Fasciitis Pain?

 At Prisk Orthopaedics and Wellness, PC., we understand your pain.
 Specifically, we specialize in treating foot and ankle conditions.
 And while many of our patients struggle with dance or sports injuries, chances are you know from first- or secondhand experience that even daily life can lead to painful wear and tear.

 One common example of this is plantar fasciitis - a painful foot condition that can not only make it difficult to walk, but which has the potential to affect other areas of the body if it’s not properly addressed.
-Fortunately, Dr. Prisk of Prisk Orthopaedics and Wellness, PC. has over 10 years of experience in treating numerous conditions of the Foot and Ankle, both surgically and non-surgically.
+Fortunately, Dr. Prisk of Prisk Orthopaedics and Wellness, PC. has over 10 years of experience in treating of the Foot and Ankle, both surgically and non-surgically.
 As a result, he is more than qualified to answer your questions about this painful condition - and to help you address it.

 What Exactly Is Plantar Fasciitis?

 Plantar fasciitis is the .
 Approximately 2 million patients are treated for this condition every year.
 It occurs when inflammation and degenerative scarring due to micro-tears affects this particular area of the foot.
 Specifically, this a thick band of tissue that runs across the sole, or plantar area, of the foot.
 This tissue, known as the plantar fascia, is a ligament that connects your heel bone to your toes.

 What Causes Plantar Fasciitis?

 Normally, a healthy plantar fascia helps with shock absorption to support the arch of the foot.
 Sometimes, however, of this ligament leads to excessive tension and stress, causing small tears.
 Should this happen repeatedly, chronic irritation sets in, creating the daily pain we recognize as plantar fasciitis.